gluefish/WatiX-cs/WebAppTests/README.md

 		As a test writer, I want Excel to compile the script Excel Execute
-		As a tester, I want Excel to execute the test
+		As a tester, I want Excel to execute the test Program Error Handling -
+		As a tester, I want all functions and tests wrapped in try-catch traps, with the error echoed in the output